 - Direct contact with an infectious rash (which can look like pimples or blisters), scabs or bodily fluids

 - Respiratory secretions during prolonged or intimate close contact, including kissing

-If your health care provider thinks you may have monkeypox, avoid being in close contact with anyone until your test results are confirmed.
+If your health care provider thinks you may have mpox, avoid being in close contact with anyone until your test results are confirmed.
 If you must leave home for essential needs or medical care, cover your rash and lesions with clothing and wear a face mask.

-If you have confirmed monkeypox
+If you have confirmed mpox

 Isolate from others

 - Stay home and away from other people and pets in your household.
 Don’t share a bed.

 - Don’t let others touch clothing, towels, bedding, dishes or utensils you have used.